harness/harness/Godeps/_workspace/src/github.com/dgrijalva/jwt-go/README.md

 	tokenString, err := token.SignedString(mySigningKey)
 ```

+## Extensions

+This library publishes all the necessary components for adding your own signing methods.
+Simply implement the `SigningMethod` interface and register a factory method using `RegisterSigningMethod`.

+Here's an example of an extension that integrates with the Google App Engine signing tools: https://github.com/someone1/gcp-jwt-go

 ## Project Status & Versioning

 This library is considered production ready.
 Feedback and feature requests are appreciated.
 The API should be considered stable.
 There should be very few backwards-incompatible changes outside of major version updates (and only with good reason).

 This project uses [Semantic Versioning 2.0.0](http://semver.org).
 Accepted pull requests will land on `master`.
 Periodically, versions will be tagged from `master`.
 You can find all the releases on [the project releases page](https://github.com/dgrijalva/jwt-go/releases).

+While we try to make it obvious when we make breaking changes, there isn't a great mechanism for pushing announcements out to users.
+You may want to use this alternative package include: `gopkg.in/dgrijalva/jwt-go.v2`.
+It will do the right thing WRT semantic versioning.

 ## More